CleonDeSouza/CleonDeSouza/README.md

 ************************************************************

-I am focusing on Mastering Python,
-However my mastery goals are C++, C & SQL.
+I am focusing on Mastering Python, but eventually want to lean C++, C & SQL.

 ************************************************************